Jakayus/SwiftUIJam_Nov_2021/README.md

 **A simple way to see the realtime feature is to type in "1+2222".
 See the calculation adjust as you type in more digits!**

-### This project was created as part of SwiftUIJam Nov 2021
+### This project was created as part of SwiftUIJam November 2021
 Any continued work will be located on a repository forked from this one.
 This was an attempt to make a working calculator for iPad using SwiftUI.
 A realtime calculation effect adds some uniqeness.